Today, we’re breaking down how to add images in WordPress and reduce their file size (to keep your pages & posts loading as quickly as possible).

 If you’re like me and still prefer the Classic WordPress Editor layout for adding/editing your posts, then follow along here.

 On the other hand, if you’re using the newer Gutenberg Editor for your post content, then jump down to the next section for that walkthrough.
 If you’re not sure which editor you’re using, take a peek at the image screenshots below here and compare them to what your editor looks like.
 Want to use the Classic Editor, but not sure how to get it?
-Take 2 minutes to follow along with Yoast’s simple tutorial on installing the Classic Editor on your WordPress blog.
+Take 2 minutes to install the Classic Editor on your WordPress blog if you want to go that route.

 1. Open the Post You’re Adding Images to (and Find the Right Spot)